raml-org/raml-spec/versions/raml-10/raml-10.md

   # not required; same for the X-Chargeback header
 ```

-Note that a question mark can also appear as the last character of a RAML Type property name.
-If you wish to use this syntax within a resource type you should escape it with a backslash ( "\?").

 ### Applying Resource Types and Traits

 The OPTIONAL **type** property applies a resource type to a resource, so that the resource inherits the resource type's characteristics.
 The value of the **type** property is either a) a name of a resource type declared in the resourceTypes declaration, or b) an inline (anonymous) resource type declaration.
 Resource type definitions MUST NOT incorporate nested resources; they cannot be used to generate nested resources when they are applied to a resource, and they do not apply to its existing nested resources.